Robotic Surgery Without Boundaries | Advancing Treatment in KL

 According to an article published in the Laparoscopic, Endoscopic and Robotic Surgery journal in 2019, a mathematical model was created to compare robotic and standard laparoscopic procedures and to determine the more effective surgical treatment from a patient's point of view, thus assisting the patient in making the right decision.
 The robotic approach clearly stood out as the preferred option of the two studied surgeries (prostate and lung).

-One of the innovations introduced in robotic surgery recently, and taking it to another level, is augmented reality (AR).
-AR allows us to visualise what a real-life environment looks like with a digital augmentation overlaid on it.
+One of the recent innovations in robotic surgery, and one that takes it to another level, is Augmented Reality (AR).
+AR allows us to visualise a real-life environment with a digital augmentation overlaid on it.
 A simple example of an AR program allows an interior designer to visualise what a room looks like when it is filled with the desired furniture and fittings.

 How AR Works with Robotic Surgery

 The true advantage of AR here is that it can allow even complex operations to take place at a moment's notice without the hassle of travel.
-Irrespective of location, patients get the best expertise available even when the area is not immediately accessible.
-Ultimately, this means that procedures are safer, and properly guided, and patients receive the best care possible.
+Irrespective of location, patients receive the best available expertise, even when the area is not immediately accessible.
+Ultimately, this means that procedures are safer and properly guided, and patients receive the best care possible.

-Innovations like these erase boundaries and eliminate logistical obstacles to good medical treatment.
-Through Proximie’s AR-assisted remote collaboration platform, patients no longer need to wait for long periods or make extensive journeys to get the help they need.
-Aided by the latest mobile tools and gadgets, a consultant surgeon can deliver complicated surgeries from anywhere in the world, allowing patients to receive the best treatment without ever leaving their hometowns.
+Innovations like augmented reality (AR) and robotic surgery are transforming healthcare by eliminating geographical and logistical barriers to treatment.
+Through Proximie’s AR-assisted remote collaboration platform, patients no longer need to wait long periods or travel far to get the help they need.
+Aided by the latest mobile tools and gadgets, a consultant surgeon can perform complex surgeries from anywhere in the world, enabling patients to receive the best treatment without ever leaving their hometowns.

 Written by